dysnix/charts/dysnix/gcloud-sql-proxy/README.md

 ### Handling A Large Number of Instances

 GCP does not support more than 5 endpoints on an Internal Load Balancer.
 To work around this, you can deploy this as a Statefulset to get all the hostname-guarantees associated with statefulsets.
 You can then access the headless service, e.g.: `cloudsql-proxy-headless.cloudsql-proxy.svc.cluster.local`

+### Haproxy sidecar
+Haproxy can be deployed to provide load balancing between read replicas.
+To do that add multiple instances into `cloudsql.instances` and put each port into `haproxy.instances`.
+Accessing gcloudsqlproxy by serviceName and `haproxy.port` you will be able to load balance between those instances.

 ## Documentation